Applying the Australian Curriculum in a meaningful way to engage your child in their education

 Our skilled and dedicated teachers will work with your child to achieve outcomes in their learning and help them flourish as individuals.

-• explicit teaching of new concepts with opportunities for repetition
+- direct and explicit teaching of new concepts with opportunities for repetition and practice

 Australian Curriculum